terraref/traitvis-webapp/README.md

 This application requires a connection to a BETYdb database.
 It requires a BETYdb database that uses the experiments table to associate time ranges and sites or plots with specific experiments or seasons.

 A connection to a local instance of BETYdb can be created using the TERRA-REF BRAPI API.
-Run the following Docker commands to create a connection:
+Run the following Docker commands to create a connection (you can ignore premission errors):

 ```sh
 docker-compose -p bety up  -d postgres